shakacode/turbolinks/README.md

 ## Following Redirects

-XHR follows redirects.
+Turbolinks makes requests using `XMLHttpRequest`, and XHR transparently follows redirects.
 If you visit location A and it redirects to location B, we want B to be reflected in history and the address bar.
 To make this work requires cooperation from the server.
 There's no way to tell whether an XHR request was redirected via JavaScript alone.

 Turbolinks will look for the `Turbolinks-Location` header in response to a visit and use its value to update history and the address bar.
 Send this header from the server when responding with a page that was arrived at by redirection, and whose location you want reflected.